daisymitchell/EEC_MRes_Summer/README.md

 # This respository contains the following data and R scripts:

 # Data:
-BirdNET_tables - folder containing txt files of initial BirdNET output tables for each study site.
+BirdNET_tables - folder containing text files of initial BirdNET output tables for each study site.

 SiteCharacteristics - csv file containing the site characteristics data for every study site.